Master of Science in Advertising

 How many people will be in my classes?

 Graduate-level seminars generally range from 12 to 20 students.

 Are there any opportunities to do research studies with professors?

-Our faculty are productive researchers who often work with undergraduates and graduates who are interested in research on collaborative projects.
+Yes.
+Our faculty consists of productive researchers who often work with students that are interested in research.

 Are there any opportunities to get involved with professional organizations on campus?